JannieI/canvas-workstation-V3/src/app/roadmap.md

 **Slicers**
-1. Make moveable!
+1.
 2. Make look and feel customisable
-3. X top right to close (and how to show later?)
-Can make temporary invisible?
+3.

 **Tables**
-1. Add form and code to W Editor to do this
+1. WE (for table) - make cols drag and drop
 2. Maybe make this a separate component ... ?